Your bins

 Recycling

-Recycling can be quite daunting, so we want to make it easy to follow with our DO’s and DON’T’s.
+Recycling can be quite daunting, so we want to make it easy to follow with our DOs and DON’Ts.

 We all want to help our environment and cut waste, so it is important to get it right.
-Putting things that can’t be recycled in your blue bin can cause something called contamination, so it means it will have to be incinerated and not recycled.
+Putting things that can’t be recycled in your recycling bin can cause something called contamination, so it means it will have to be incinerated and not recycled.

 • Nappies

-• Food
+• Polystyrene

 Suffolk Refill Directory